paul-blackwell/movie-search-docs-/docs/unit-6.md

 ## Adding our Toast to our Layout component

-As our `Toast` component can be used anywhere in the app we don't want to add it to individual page components but instead have it as part of our `Layout` component and update it using our global state.
-But first lets add it to our `Layout` component and lets also hard code the props just so we can see what the component looks like.
+As our `<Toast />` component can be used anywhere in the app we don't want to add it to individual page components but instead have it as part of our `<Layout />` component and update it using our global state.
+But first lets add it to our `<Layout />` component and lets also hard code the props just so we can see what the component looks like.

 ``` jsx